 Deaf Education Centre

-Typically Deaf and hard of hearing students are grouped with other Deaf and hard of hearing students in the same year level so that a cohort of students can be formed.
+Typically, Deaf and hard of hearing students are grouped together according to year level so that a cohort of students can be formed.
 This provides the students with a basis for forming friendships to develop their social and emotional well-being.
-It also enables all students can access greater support than could be achieved if the student was enrolled in a local high school without other Deaf/hard of hearing students.
+It also enables students to access greater support than could be achieved if the student was enrolled in a local high school without other Deaf and hard of hearing students.
 Students are able to access additional academic support at the College’s after school homework club.

 Students of all abilities are catered for at Belmont City College and are able to access any specialist subject or course offered including the A Plus Academic Extension Program.
 Students’ academic progress is monitored through an Individualised Education Plan (IEP) that is developed in consultation with the student and their parents.

 Belmont City College is an inclusive school and students are supported and encouraged to participate in all activities offered including, student council, interschool sport and the Arts.
 Educational Interpreters can support Auslan students’ participation in after school sport training and performance rehearsals.
 Deaf and hard of hearing students have actively represented the college in AFLW, volleyball, rugby, netball and soccer.
 In the Arts, both boys and girls have performed dance routines to large audiences as part of the annual Belmont City College Arts Gala.
 The Deaf Education Program encourages links with community by supporting student involvement in Deaf Sports Australia and National Week of Deaf People, and building connections with WA Deaf Society and WA Foundation for Deaf Children.